 ♥ Prepaid Subscription / Upfront payment.
 Check. ✔

-Do your transactional WooCommerce emails look elegant and professional?
+Does your transactional WooCommerce emails look elegant and professional?
 Are you tired of sending the boring default emails from your WooCommerce online store?
 You are not alone.
-The WordPress community offers a whole lot of email plugins for WooCommerce to customize your emails.
+The WordPress community offers a lot of email customizer plugins for WooCommerce to customize your emails.

 There are thousands of online stores that send emails with a crappy design or just use the same old default emails of WooCommerce that every other store owner uses.